-FAC Research is a space for learning, reflection, collaboration, support, exchange, knowledge production, political interventions, and trouble-making.
+FAC research is a space for reflection, collaboration, exchange, knowledge production, political interventions, and trouble-making…

 While we strongly oppose the privatisation of education at all levels and believe in free universally accessible education as a fundamental human right, we also contest the state’s authority over knowledge production and reproduction.

 The nonsecular state attempts to contain, limit, and censor ways of knowing, traditions of practice, and schools of thought that challenge power relations and social hierarchies.

 Consequently, we seek political and financial autonomy from state institutions–but also from supranational funding agencies, from private foundations, and rely on our members for the inspiration, sustainability, and accountability of the Centre.